 It’s a model that works well for Clarity and their patients with some travelling from NSW and even WA to attend Clarity clinics in Queensland.

-“We’re a north Queensland owned business so it’s something we are really proud of that people are willing to travel these long distances to come see us,” Mr Collins said.
+“We’re a Queensland owned business so it’s something we are really proud of that people are willing to travel these long distances to see us,” Mr Collins said.

-Where patients are covered by the government’s Hearing Services Program, Mr Collins sees the same issues with many patients pushed to co-pay top up aids, when the free-to-client offering would have been more than adequate.
+Where patients are covered by the government’s Hearing Services Program, Mr Collins sees the same issues with many patients pushed to co-pay top-up aids, when the free-to-client offering would provide similar hearing loss benefit.

 Mackay: North Mackay

 Regional Queensland: Ayr, Barcaldine, Bowen, Charleville, Charters Towers, Clermont, Emerald, Gladstone, Hughenden, Ingham, Longreach, Mitchell, Mt Isa, Palm Island, Proserpine, Quilpie, Richmond, Rockhampton, Roma, Sarina